danvuk567/SP500-Stock-Analysis/Power_BI-Equity-Analysis/readme.md

 We will then use DAX to create another table called *Equity_Prices_by_Quarter* which aggregates pricing data by quarter, and a table called *Equity_Prices_by_Month* which aggregates pricing data by month in a similar fashion.

-We will be creating some line charts in Power BI and a good idea is also to display the last date pricing data.
+a good idea is also to display the last date pricing data in a card visual.
 To achieve this, we'll need to create some **DAX measures**.
 For the *Equity_Prices_by_Year* table, we'll go to the Data Panel, click on **New measure** and create the following measures: *YearLastDate* which represents the last Date, *YearLastOpen* which represents last Open, *YearLastHigh* which represents last High, *YearLastLow* which represents last Low, *YearLastClose* which represents last Close and *YearLastVolume* which represents last Volume by Year.
 Here is the simple DAX code to create these measures.

 	YearLastDate =
 	CALCULATE(